 - prepare the dental hygiene student to apply the scientific and theoretical principles relevant to dental hygiene practice;

-- prepare the dental hygiene student to perform routine dental hygiene procedures; non-surgical periodontal therapy; and other functions which are legally specified for the child, adolescent, adult, geriatric and special needs clients;
+- prepare the dental hygiene student to perform routine dental hygiene procedures; non-surgical periodontal therapy; and other functions which are legally specified for the child, adolescent, adult, senior and special needs clients;

 - prepare the dental hygiene student to demonstrate a commitment to life-long learning, self-evaluation and contribution to the changing health needs of society;